ifindu19/MNJScript/README.md

 The only difference is most commands begin with Jeff.

 ## Installation
+**Make sure the latest Python version is installed on your machine.**

 ### Windows
 Download all files and place them into a folder.
 Then run MNJTerminal.bat to access the command line.